Gurupradeep/FCN-for-Semantic-Segmentation/README.md

 While installing it or tensorflow number of dependencies like Numpy will be installed.

 #### 4.Skimage
 Scikit-image is an image processing toolbox for SciPy.
-It is used for loading,saving and applying various transformations like color to gray and gray to color on images.
+It is used for loading, saving and applying various transformations like color to gray and gray to color on images.

 * Refer following link for installation instructions http://scikit-image.org/docs/dev/install.html